-What practices does the Soil Health Partnership support?
+What ag practices does the Soil Health Partnership support or encourage?

-We work with farmers to identify their soil health concerns and identify which practices would be most practical and beneficial to incorporate into their existing management.
-Those practices include:
+We work with farmers to identify their soil health concerns and identify which practices would be most practical and beneficial to incorporate into their existing management which includes these practices:

-A trained SHP field manager works with full partner farmer sites every step of the way, typically with the help of an agronomist.
+A trained SHP field manager works with full-partner farmer sites every step of the way, typically while collaborating with the active agronomist on farm.

-This process allows farmers to customize how they implement soil health improvements on their farm.
-Our rigorous data collection process helps evaluate how well that management change is preforming for soil health improvement and economic feasibility.
+This process allows farmers to customize how they implement soil health improvements on their farm and include important partners in their operation already.
+Our rigorous data collection process helps evaluate how well the various management practices are performing for soil health improvement and economic feasibility.

-Why attend a Soil Health Partnership field day or other event?
+Why attend a Soil Health Partnership field day or other SHP event?

-The goal of an SHP event, like the many field days we host, is to engage with farmers and other experts at a local level.
+The goal of an SHP event, such as the many field days we host, is to engage with farmers and other experts at a local level.
 Each SHP event is planned with guidance from local farmers to help provide expert speakers and information most relevant to that community.

 SHP events provide a venue for networking among farmers about how to most effectively adapt management practices for their local growing conditions and cropping systems.

-Check our Field Days and Events page to find one near you!
+Check out our Field Days and Events page to find one near you!

 Do you have evidence that healthy soil, as a result of more sustainable farming, yields better crop production and quality, and is more profitable for farmers than traditional methods?